SergeantMahdi/CPP_Logger/README.md

 > [!NOTE]
-> NEW UPDATE: Logger is capable of logging every type of data
+> NEW UPDATE: The structure has been change, read the doc for the usage of loggingsystem

 > [!NOTE]
 > NOTE: Thread Safety is added